Skip to main content

 Build Your Own Trust Chain

 We have added the ability to create custom trust chains in Certisfy that are verifiable independent of the Certisfy PKI root.
-These trust chains will lack the identity component of trustworthy Certisfy certificate so owners of such chains are responsible to implementing their own identity procedures.
+These trust chains will lack the identity component of trustworthy Certisfy certificate so owners of such chains are responsible for implementing their own identity procedures.

 Receivers of claims from such custom trust chains will have to whitelist (bookmark in Certisfy) the root certificate in order for claims from those certificates to pass verification.
 Use cases for custom trust chains are many.